bmstoss13/When2Work-Redesign-Prototype/README.md

 ## Documentation
 - The file titled "When2Work Redesign Prototype Outline" offers an in-depth report of our findings, interpretations, and development.
-- Below, I have provided two **Important Links** - one to the figma file of our Mockup Prototype, and one to the presentation mode of this same prototype
+- Below, I have provided two **Important Links** - one for the figma file of our Mockup Prototype, and one to the presentation mode of this same prototype.

 ## Important Links
+[Mockups Prototype (Figma File)] (https://www.figma.com/design/YIKl8BxymNetQvxYi6lhgJ/When2Work-Prototype-(909)) Presentation Mode (to present mode)